pawel-gawel/express-async/README.md

 ## Express Async

-Example how to run Express with async routes + wrapper for async functions so you wolud not have to put everything in try/catch block.
+Experimenting with async functions and generators used as middleware with Express.

-### Run
+## Run project

 ```
 npm i
-npm run dev
+npm start
 ```

+## Route callbacks

-### Async route callbacks
+### Async-based

+Example how to run Express with async routes + wrapper for async functions so you wolud not have to put everything in try/catch block.

-One can actually pass it to express as-is, but could also wrap it with `async-wrapper` for easy error handling (see `async-routes.js`)
+One can actually pass it to express as-is, but could also wrap it with dedicated wrapper for easy error handling (see `async/routes.js` and `async/wrapper.js`)